Mike-Soukup/SFL_MLAPI/README.md

 The user is then able to upload an MNIST image and a digit prediction will be retrieved.
 Additionally, the JSON prediction will be returned showing the user what the RESTful payload will look like.

 ### Deploying this repo into Azure:
-Assuming the user has an Azure Cloud Subscrition, the following steps can be taken in order to deploy this MNIST API into a Web App.
+Assuming the user has an Azure Cloud Subscription, the following steps can be taken in order to deploy this MNIST API into a Web App.

 1. Find the App Services Resource within the Azure Portal:
     - Can either search for `App Services` in the search bar OR: